hunt-genes/PPU-GenEpi/Day5/README.md

 ### Task outline

-0. Install METAL
-1. Gather summary statistics from GWAS for low density lipoprotein (LDL) cholesterol in three separate studies (HUNT, Global Lipids Genetics Consortium, and UK Biobank) and check details for the files.
+1. Install METAL and gather summary statistics from GWAS for low density lipoprotein (LDL) cholesterol in three separate studies (HUNT, Global Lipids Genetics Consortium, and UK Biobank) and check details for the files.
 2. Run a meta-analysis using METAL
 3. Have a coffee or a biobreak or ask questions to the lecturers.
 Questions for consideration are in ****bold****.
 4. View meta-analysis results